-▶ Greater Letaba
+Greater Letaba

 The Greater Letaba Municipal area is situated north-west of Mopani District.
 Greater Giyani is on the northeast, Molemole is on the west, Makhado is on the north-west, and Greater Tzaneen is on the south.
 Its three officially recognized towns, Modjadjiskloof, Ga-Kgapane, and Senwamokgope, are the center of the region's economic activity.
 The area covered by the 80 settlements in the Greater Letaba Municipality is 189096.07ha (1891 km).
-According to the total area, the Greater Letaba Municipality is the district's smallest local municipality.
+59 (MDM SDF 2007).
+According to total area, the Greater Letaba Municipality is the district's smallest local municipality.
 Additionally, the Municipality is distinguished by contrasts including varying geography, population concentrations, and vegetation.
-North-east of the municipality has a denser population than the south, whereas the south has denser (timber) vegetation.
+North-east of the municipality has a denser population than the south, whereas the south has a denser (timber) vegetation.
 Throughout the municipality, resources are not abundant.
 At its boundary with Greater Tzaneen, the municipality is located close to various natural resources.
 The natural splendor, dams, waterfalls, greenery, and nature reserves in the Tzaneen and Heanertsburg regions draw tourists.
-The Municipality can benefit from both these resources and the more robust economic activity in Tzaneen town.
+The Municipality is able to benefit from both these resources and the more robust economic activity in Tzaneen town.